Haworth

-Haworth (/ˈhaʊ.ərθ/ HOW-ərth, /ˈhɔːərθ/ HAW-ərth, /ˈhɔːwərθ/ HAW-wərth) is a village in West Yorkshire, England, in the Pennines 3 mi south-west of Keighley, 8 miles (13 km) north of Halifax, 10 mi west of Bradford and 10 mi east of Colne in Lancashire.
+Haworth (/ˈhaʊ.ərθ/ HOW-ərth, /ˈhɔːərθ/ HAW-ərth, /ˈhɔːwərθ/ HAW-wərth) is a village in the civil parish of 'Haworth with Stanbury', in the Bradford district, in West Yorkshire, England, in the Pennines 3 mi south-west of Keighley, 8 miles (13 km) north of Halifax, 10 mi west of Bradford and 10 mi east of Colne in Lancashire.
 The surrounding areas include Oakworth and Oxenhope.
 Nearby villages include Cross Roads, Stanbury and Lumbfoot.

 Haworth is a tourist destination known for its association with the Brontë sisters and the preserved heritage Keighley and Worth Valley Railway.

 History

 Haworth is first mentioned as a settlement in 1209.
 The name may refer to a "hedged enclosure" or "hawthorn enclosure".
 The name was recorded as "Howorth" on a 1771 map.

 In 1850, local parish priest Patrick Brontë invited Benjamin Herschel Babbage to investigate the village's high early mortality rate, which had led to all but one of his six children, including the writers Emily and Anne Brontë, dying by the age of 31.
 Babbage's inspection uncovered deeply unsanitary conditions, including there being no sewers, excrement flowing down Haworth's streets, waste from slaughterhouses and pigsties being held for months in fenced-in areas, overcrowded and poorly-ventilated housing, and a poorly-oxygenated and overcrowded graveyard that filtered into the village's water supply.
 These conditions contributed to an average life expectancy of 25.8 years and 41.6% of the village's residents dying before the age of 6.
 This report was presented to the General Board of Health and prompted work to improve conditions in the village.